By Saul Mcleod , updated 2020Download Revision Notes as a PDF

 Moscovici stated that being consistent and unchanging in a view is more likely to influence the majority than if a minority is inconsistent and chops and changes their mind.

-Moscovici conducted an experiment in which female participants were shown 36 blue slides of different intensity and asked to report the colors.
+Procedure: Moscovici conducted an experiment in which female participants were shown 36 blue slides of different intensity and asked to report the colours.
 There were two confederates (the minority) and four participants (the majority).

 In the first part of the experiment the two confederates answered green for each of the 36 slides.
 They were totally consistent in their responses.
 In the second part of the experiment they answered green 24 times and blue 12 times.
 In this case they were inconsistent in their answers.
 A control group was also used consisting of participants only – no confederates.